Teachable-AI-Lab/shop2/README.md

 ```

 ### Axioms
-Axioms are not currently documented.
+Axioms are implemented but not currently documented.
+See shop2/domain.py.

 In this project, the domain description is represented by a dictionary where the keys specify tasks and the number of arguments (e.g. `multiply/2`) and the values are a list of relevant methods or operators.
 For an example of a domain and additional examples of tasks, methods, and operators, refer to [run.py](https://github.com/Teachable-AI-Lab/shop2/blob/main/run.py).